Gio25k/post-install-config/README.md

 </p>
 <p>
 Teams allow you to pull Agents from different Departments and organize them to handle a specific issue or user via a Help Topic or Ticket Filter.
-Admin Panel -> Agents -> Teams
-Level I Support
+Admin Panel -> Agents -> Teams -> Add new Team named Online Banking Level I Support
-Level II Support
+Online Banking
 </p>
 <br />